Call us today

 The medications used for alcohol treatment fall into three categories: managing withdrawal symptoms, reducing alcohol consumption, or altering brain chemistry.
 These pharmaceutical medications work together to minimize possible negative side effects and increase success rates.

 Other pharmaceutical medications are only moderately effective.
-According to American Family Physician, acamprosate and naltrexone can modestly reduce alcohol consumption and increase alcohol abstinence rates.
-They work best when combined with other types of treatment, including behavioral modification and supportive therapy.
+Acamprosate and naltrexone can modestly reduce alcohol consumption and increase alcohol abstinence rates.
+They work best when combined with other types of treatment, including behavioral modification and supportive therapy.8

-Adverse side effects for this class of medications include:
+Adverse side effects for this class of alcohol dependence medications include: